 Do ensure members are aware of the impacts of domestic violence at work and feel safe to reach out for support from their workplace and union.

 Don’t treat scenarios of domestic violence at work as topics for gossip and small talk amongst employees.

-Don’t take on the victim’s experiences as your own personal responsibility – never try to “fix” a scenario of domestic abuse, but rather offer support.
+Don’t take on the victim’s experiences as your own personal responsibility.
+Never try to “fix” a scenario of domestic abuse, but rather offer support.

 Do suggest the victim keep a written record of the domestic violence incidents that impacted their work life.

 Don’t stay quiet if you see warning signs of domestic violence (especially if they are high risk).
-Listen to your intuition and wait for the right time and place to have a SNCit conversation with your co-worker.
+Listen to your intuition and wait for the right time and place to have an SNCit conversation with your co-worker.

-(adapted from the Centre for Gender Related violence Studies)
+(adapted from the Centre for Gender Related Violence Studies)